 And yes, that technology comes at a price.
 In just three weeks in Korea, I saw countless people collide with things (including one guy spectacularly face-plant into a glass wall in Busan, to the hysterical laughter of his friends) because they were engrossed in their phones.

 You could argue that people walk into things all over the world — but trust me, Korea is an extreme case.

 Yeosu is a really nice city — but it’s way off the tourist track, especially for foreign tourists.
 The city itself is home to roughly 100 foreigners, a much smaller ratio than other Korean cities.
 You don’t see many outsiders in the city.

 There were two results of this.
-The first was that Mario and I were constantly asked, “Are you new?” by every teacher we met.
-Meaning that they were asking whether we were new teachers.
+The first was that I was constantly asked, “Are you new?” by every teacher I met.
+Meaning that they were asking whether I was a new teacher.

-The second was that elderly Koreans in Yeosu would literally stop in their tracks and crane their necks, watching us as we walked down the street.
+The second was that elderly Koreans in Yeosu would literally stop in their tracks and crane their necks, watching me as I walked down the street.
 Older Koreans aren’t used to seeing foreigners!

 Gangnam Style is Surprisingly Absent — but PSY’s Not

-In three and a half week in Korea, we heard “Gangnam Style” precisely once — only for two seconds, and in the form of a ringtone.
-(We did hear “Gentleman” three or four times.)
+In three and a half week in Korea, I heard “Gangnam Style” precisely once — only for two seconds, and in the form of a ringtone.
+(I did hear “Gentleman” three or four times.)
 The song was the biggest hit in the world a year ago — has it really fallen that far out of favor?